cedricbahirwe/Phyllotaxis/README.md

 # Phyllotaxis
+## In botany, phyllotaxis (from Ancient Greek φύλλον (phúllon) 'leaf', and τάξις (táxis) 'arrangement') or phyllotaxy is the arrangement of leaves on a plant stem.
+Phyllotactic spirals form a distinctive class of patterns in nature.
+[Wikipedia](https://en.wikipedia.org/wiki/Phyllotaxis)

 Feel free to play around with the values in the `draw()` function to better understand how the animation works